Pavneet-Sing/Demos/Android/AnimatedImageDrawable/README.md

 ### • Change image shape

-The [canvas][3] can be obtained to change the shape of the Aanimation object.
+The [canvas][3] can be obtained to change the shape of the Animation object.
 In order to do this, A [PostProcessor][4] object is required to get the canvas object and should be linked with the animationdrawable via [ImageDecoder#setPostProcessor][5] method.

  - change the shape of canvas